Compliance Framework Mapping for Privacy-Preserving Spatial Systems

 return coordinates # In production, serialize and dispatch to MPC nodes

 Cryptographic synchronization must also enforce strict key lifecycle management.
-Utilize Python’s secrets module for generating non-deterministic initialization vectors and session tokens that prevent replay attacks across federated aggregation rounds.
+Use Python’s secrets module to generate non-deterministic initialization vectors and session tokens that prevent replay attacks across federated aggregation rounds.
+The same accountant should be shared by every federated learning workflow that touches the dataset, so concurrent training jobs cannot each spend the full budget in isolation.

 Step 4: Continuous Validation & Fallback Enforcement